Ngamba Chimpanzee Island turns 20

 She is the world's foremost expert on chimpanzees with 55-years’ experience in the study of their social and family interactions.
 Dr. Jane Goodall is her name and guess what!!
-She is visiting Uganda in June to grace the 20th anniversary of Ngamba Island.
+She visited Uganda last week to grace the 20th anniversary of Ngamba Island (Thursday 07th/06/2018).

 Caption for above picture: Volunteer and staff during integration of the baby chimps in Ngamba forest 1998.

 Fast forward, Ngamba is a sensational island in Lake Victoria that is endowed with a secondary forest.
 It is an inviting fully fledged travel destination that is home to over 48 chimpanzees.
 They were orphaned from different parts of tropical Africa.

 The Island is spread over 100 acres of land, 95 acres of which is forested and separated from the human camp by an electric fence.
 Ngamba boasts of ultra-modern infrastructure that qualifies it as a three star sanctuary.
 In short, if you visited Ngamba today, you are bound to think it is a project that didn't long to attain its breakthrough.
 However, don't be deceived.
 It has gone against odds to get to where it is today.

 Though over 90% of Ngamba is made of a natural tropical forest, it has limited species of vegetation that are edible to chimpanzees.
 It can comfortably accommodate 2 chimpanzees, yet it is home of 49 of them.
 As such, food has to be outsourced every day for the survival of its occupants.

 Outsourced in this context means it has to be purchased at market price.
 This has prompted the island to venture into tourism, through charging its visitors entry fees.
 On a low note though, the tourism traffic that the Island is currently realizing can't fuel its long term sustainability.

 Despite such difficulties though, its resident chimps are always healthy and full of life, a sign that its staff always commit an extra effort to their welfare.